onmax/albatross-rpc-client-ts/README.md

 // The `block` object now has the new `newFeature` property as well as the other properties defined by the library
 ```

+> This solution is great for you so it doesn't block your workflow, but all developers will benefit if you can create a PR or open the issue so I can add it to the library asap! 🙌

 ## Need help?

 Check the tests for examples on how to use the client [here](./src/index.test.ts).